AMCeScience/Rosemary-Vanilla/README.md

 * [Deployment](docs/general/deploy.md)
 * [Development](docs/general/development.md)

+An overview of Rosemary is found on the paper:

+S. Shahand and S. D. Olabarriaga, “Rosemary: A Flexible Programming Framework to Build Science Gateways,” in Proceedings of the 8th International Workshop on Science Gateways (IWSG), June 2016 , Rome, 2016.
+[See pdf.](docs/general/Rosemary%20A%20Flexible%20Programming%20Framework%20to%20Build%20Science%20Gateways%20IWSG%202016.pdf)

 ## Screenshots

 Rosemary has a reactive back-end and a responsive front-end.
 Below you see how its front-end is displayed on desktop, tablet, and smartphones.